timothymctim/Bing-wallpapers/README.md

 the file from an untrusted source on the Internet.
 You can do this by running `Unblock-File <path to the script>` as administrator.
-Note that the script itself doesn't need to be run as administrator!
+Note that the script itself doesn’t need to be run as administrator!

-You can configure to run the script periodically using 'Task Scheduler'.
+You can configure to run the script periodically using “Task Scheduler.”
 Open Task Scheduler and click `Action` ⇨ `Create Task…`.
 Enter a name and description that you like.
 Next, add a trigger to run the task once a day.